‘Unacceptable’: PSG fans’ ‘Free Palestine’ banner angers French minister

 French Interior Minister Bruno Retailleau has criticised the unveiling of a giant “Free Palestine” banner by Paris Saint-Germain (PSG) football fans before their team’s UEFA Champions League match against Atletico Madrid, saying it is “unacceptable”.

-Retailleau said he would “demand explanations” from the club after fans from PSG’s Auteuil Kop – an ultras fan group – unveiled the banner before kickoff at the Parc des Princes stadium on Wednesday.
+Retailleau said he would “demand explanations” from the club after the Paris Ultras Collective (CUP) hard-core fan group unveiled the banner before kickoff at the Parc des Princes stadium on Wednesday.

 “I am not ruling out anything,” Retailleau told Sud Radio on Thursday.